 - Children want to make a difference to the lives of others.

-The children are encouraged and helped to read books that are appropriate for their level.
+Once children move away from these books they are encouraged and helped to read books that are appropriate for their level using assessment through Accelerated Reader.
 Our reading library is catalogued and differentiated using the Accelerated Reader scheme.
 This is a powerful tool for monitoring and managing independent reading practice while promoting reading for pleasure.

 Find out more about Accelerated Reader here: AR Parents Guide (Reading)